Panda Dome Complete review: The antivirus for feature seekers

-At this writing, only AV-Comparatives had looked at Panda in recent months.
+At this writing, only AV-Comparatives has looked at Panda in recent months.
 The testing organization looked at Panda Free, but typically the more expensive suites use the same or similar detection engines.

-That’s quite a mixed bag, but given the PC Mark scores we wouldn’t be surprised if lower end machines did feel an impact with Panda Dome Complete installed while running taxing Office files such as massive spreadsheets.
+That’s something of a mixed bag, but given the Procyon result we wouldn’t be surprised if lower-end machines did feel an impact with Panda Dome Complete installed while running taxing Office files such as massive spreadsheets.

-Panda Dome Premium offers a ton of features in addition to the usual malware protection and real-time scanning.
+Panda Dome Complete offers a ton of features in addition to the usual malware protection and real-time scanning.
 Those extra features are almost too much for the average user, even in this simplified user interface.
-If you’re a power user, however, all those bells and whistles are likely appealing.
+If you’re a power user, however, all those bells and whistles will be appealing.
 Based on our tests, your performance should be fine except on some underpowered machines.